Related Content:Home Renovation Checklist

 This small greenhouse is still a glass-walled plant growing room, but it is created both for growing plants and as a comfortable space for the homeowner.

 The exterior construction of a home greenhouse is similar to that of a production greenhouse.
 It’s made of glass or specialty plastic walls and ceiling.
-It has plenty of open shelving for plants and potting and typically a concrete, packed earth, or wooden floor.
+It has plenty of open shelving for plants and potting and typically has a concrete, packed earth, or wooden floor.

 The difference is that a home greenhouse may not have the complex temperature and humidity controls that a production greenhouse does.
 While the temperature and lighting may have some controls, the space is designed for the hobbyist gardener to enjoy their passion in a relaxing space where people can socialize or sit quietly with a book.